Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Irreducible Representations and Multipoles

 The other two irreps are contained in the rank-2 moment tensor,

-where $\bm{r}_i$ is the displacement of site $i$ from the center of the octahedron.
+where $\bm{r}_i$ is the position of site $i$ and $\bm{r}_{\o}$ is the position of the center of the octahedron.
 The trace of this tensor gives the $A_{1u}$ irrep order parameter,

-which may be interpreted as the ``monopole moment'' of the octahedron since it is a scalar maximized in the all-in-all-out configuration.
-Note that $M$ is symmetric.
-Subtracting its trace we obtain the quadrupole tensor,
+which may be interpreted as the ``monopole moment'' of the octahedron since it is a scalar maximized in the all-in or all-out configurations.
+Note that $\mathcal{M}$ has zero off-diagonal components because the $\hat{\bm{z}}_i$ point along the cubic axes, so $\smash{\hat{z}_i^\alpha \hat{z}_i^\beta = 0}$ if $\alpha \neq \beta$.
+Subtracting its trace, we obtain the quadrupole moment tensor,

 The off-diagonal elements of this tensor are zero, leaving only two independent degrees of freedom of the trace-free diagonal, forming the two-component $E_u$ irrep.
-They correspond to the $3z^2 - r^2$ and $x^2 - y^2$ (respectively, the first and second $E_u$ eigenvectors listed in \cref{tab:irrep_table}) components of a quadrupole.
+They correspond to the $3z^2 - r^2$ and $x^2 - y^2$ components of the quadrupole tensor, the first and second $E_u$ eigenvectors listed in \cref{tab:irrep_table}, respectively.
+The expressions in \cref{eq:irrep_multipoles} are dimensionless versions of these multipole moments.